15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Web 2.0 Ranker

-Being able to elevate our team member and empower her personal growth and development has been my best VA experience.
+Elevating our team member and empowering her personal growth and development has been my best VA experience.

-We focused on hiring a generalist rather than a specialist and therefore were able to develop her skillset in ways that were directly beneficial to our business and that followed our processes and systems without any preconceived ideas that might be counter to our management and operation style.
+We focused on hiring a generalist rather than a specialist.
+Therefore, we were able to develop her skillset in ways that were directly beneficial to our business and that followed our processes and systems without any preconceived ideas that might be counter to our management and operation style.

 Rob te Braake